BlueBrain/SimulationTutorials/YRE2016/README.md

 ## Binder instances

-Most examples in this demo can be run from a web browser, thanks to Binder (http://mybinder.org/, support by The Freeman Lab @ HHMI Janelia Research Campus).
+Most examples in this demo can be run from a web browser, thanks to Binder (http://mybinder.org/, supported by The Freeman Lab @ HHMI Janelia Research Campus).

 To access the Binder instance set up for this demo, visit: http://mybinder.org/repo/BlueBrain/SimulationTutorials/YRE2016